grant-king/ML_progress/log.md

 **Thoughts:** I really like the simplicity of Flask so far.
 Following TPTM Julian's videos and Corey's more in-depth equivalents to get a primer on the basics and make a simple web app.
 I can see the situations where I'd prefer it over Django.
 I won't delve too deep with learning it for now, but it will be a good thing to experiment with more when I get back to doing stuff in Django.

+May 15, 2019

+**Today's Progress:** Continued Agile week 2.
+TPTM Flask day 3.
+Continued Scrapy movie project.

+**Thoughts:** It is getting easier to build attractive output using Scrapy's feed exports.
+I'm using JSON lines again for this, and it is currently able to build a complete collection list consisting of each title, blu-ray url, and release year across ~25 pages of categorized titles.

+There's still no clear way to keep them categorized.
+Each movie is its own table element, only sibling to other movies and the h2's that mark each category.
+I might be able to record the category of each movie by finding a system that can determine if subsequent sibling elements are going to be a movie or the heading for a new category.
+I hope there is a simpler way.

+I'm considering how to extend this from here.
+One thought is to get a bunch of user collection url's and scrape similar lists from each.
+I could then do some potentially interesting analysis across all lists.

+The Agile course is demonstrating the basic use of the Venture Design Framework.
+The document is a cumbersome, unfriendly gdoc that needs to be filled with filler text that is very distracting.
+It might be something to consider turning into an app if I end up using it a lot.

 # **Links to work:**
 ## Jupyter Notebooks